The WPI Individual Development Plan (IDP) series

 - Funding agencies, such as the NIH and NSF, as well as foundations such as the American Heart Association, highly value IDPs and have established requirements around developing IDPs for grant and fellowship funding.
 Additional funding agencies are also likely to adopt IDP requirements in the future.

-The 2018 IDP program will run from August 30 to September 13, featuring 3 workshops, all from 12-1 PM in the Goat's Head Restaurant, all led by Rory Flinn, PhD, Director of Graduate Student Professional Development:
+The 2019 IDP program will run from September 10 to October 8, featuring 4 workshops, all from 12-1 PM in the Goat's Head Restaurant.

 Participants will be asked to develop an IDP using myIDP throughout the series and provide some of their IDP information through a WPI specific IDP form following the series, which will be individually emailed to them.
 The information collected is confidential and will be used to help inform decisions on future professional development programming topics for graduate students as well as to aide in making improvements in graduate training at WPI.
 All data collected will be aggregated and anonymized.
 Completion of the WPI IDP form is also required to receive a certificate of completion.
 Participants will also be asked to complete an evaluation survey after the series is finished to provide feedback and gauge quality of the workshop as well as achievement of learning objectives.